 Use the old childhood axiom of not taking candy from strangers.
 If you don't know the person, or you have no mutual friends, ignore the request.
 You can also look up the account to make sure.

-Other Facebook warning signs include an older pre-Timeline layout, an attractive female model as the profile picture (men are such easy marks), an empty wall or one with few personal updates and responses, or an enormous amount of "likes" that have seemingly zero in common.
+Other Facebook warning signs include an older pre-Timeline layout, an attractive female model as the profile picture (guys are such easy marks), an empty wall or one with few personal updates and responses, or an enormous amount of "likes" that have seemingly zero in common.
 Again, does the account look like yours?
 The Facebook Help Center has a tool to show what bots you followed, but it's limited to bots you directly followed, not your friends, and it doesn't go that far back.
 Consider it a starting point.

 But what about bots on other social platforms?